dannycboyd/wonderland/readme.md

 # Pin mappings
 The Arduino Pro Micro has an ATMega34u chip on it.
 The breakout on the board doesn't match up with the internal naming of the pins, so I've made a reference of what I used here.
 Used a combination of this [Arduino chip reference](https://www.arduino.cc/en/Hacking/PinMapping32u4) and [Sparkfun Pro Micro](https://cdn.sparkfun.com/assets/9/c/3/c/4/523a1765757b7f5c6e8b4567.png) to create the my keyboard.
+Sparkfun has a better pin reference [here](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ProMicro16MHzv1.pdf).
 Specifically, the pins are organized into groups called ports, generally split by functionality.
 Analogue pin 3 (A3 on the sparkfun board reference) is read in the code as Port F pin 4 (PF4 in the arduino reference).

 ## RHS:
 ### Rows: